Puppy Classes

 Crate Training & Potty Training - These go together because it’s so much easier to potty train your puppy when you use a crate.
 You also need to ensure your pup gets enough quality sleep - just like a baby!

 Exposure/Socialization - Socialization is so much more than meeting new people.
-Exposing your puppy to novel situations and objects helps your pup gain confidence in the world.
+Exposing your puppy to novel situations and objects helps your pup gain confidence in the world, and your class trainer should guide you on how to do this successfully.

 Behaviour - This includes both how to get the behaviours we want (like sitting when asked or coming when called) and behaviours we don’t want (biting, jumping, barking, etc.).